10/24/2024

 These frequently asked questions (FAQs) offer concise answers that help clarify key aspects of software license management (SLM) and address common queries.

-What is a software license management tool?
+What is license management software?

-How do companies keep track of software licenses?
+How do enterprise companies manage software licenses?

-Efficient Software License Management with Zylo
+Enterprise Software License Management Solutions by Zylo